jeffbr13/benjeffrey.com/cv.md

 Hey there.
 I'm Ben.

-I'm currently studying for my Master of Informatics degree at the University of Edinburgh.
+I'm currently studying for my Master of Informatics degree at [the University of Edinburgh][uni].

 I'm a hands-on learner and a methodical worker.
 I rather enjoy operating in high-pressure situations and tight turnaround times, with skilled and